alchemydc/btcrecover/.ai/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-- Creating a copy of seedrecover.py called passrecover.py that uses the btcrpass.py to brute force the 25th word, given a known 12 or 24 word mnemonic.
+- Pivoting strategy: Pausing `passrecover.py` GUI development.
+New focus is on investigating and planning enhancements to `btcrseed.py` to support wildcard expansion for passphrase lists (similar to its tokenlist functionality).

 ## Recent Changes
 - Created `passrecover.py`, a CLI tool modeled on `seedrecover.py` and `btcrecover.py`.
 It correctly uses `btcrpass.parse_arguments()` and `btcrpass.main()` for BIP39 passphrase (25th word) recovery.
-Currently, it's CLI-only and lacks the GUI functionalities (like `tk_root` or `show_mnemonic_gui`) present in `btcrseed.py`.
+Currently, it's CLI-only; GUI development for it is now paused.
 - Added a top-level Security Considerations section to productContext.md, requiring careful handling of partial seeds and passphrase fragments.
 - Documented that on macOS, installing coincurve (libsecp256k1) requires `brew install automake` and `brew install libtool` before running pip install.
 - Successfully completed and validated the CLI 25th word (BIP39 passphrase) recovery workflow.